Hong Kong Productivity Council

-Hong Kong Productivity Council (HKPC) is a multi-disciplinary organisation, which is tasked with promoting and assisting the Hong Kong business sectors, established in 1967 by the "Hong Kong Productivity Council Ordinance".
+Hong Kong Productivity Council (HKPC) is a multi-disciplinary organisation, established in 1967.
+It is tasked with promoting and assisting the Hong Kong business sectors.

-HKPC is committed to promote productivity excellence through relentless drive of world-class advanced technologies and innovative service offerings to support Hong Kong enterprises.
-Being a key enabler of Industry 4.0 and Enterprise 4.0, HKPC strives to facilitate “new industrialisation” in Hong Kong, as well as bolstering Hong Kong to be an international innovation and technology hub and a smart city.
-The Council offers comprehensive innovative solutions for Hong Kong industries and enterprises, enabling them to achieve resources and productivity utilisation, effectiveness and cost reduction, amid enhancing competitiveness in both local and overseas marketplaces.
-The Council partners and collaborates with local industries and enterprises and world-class R&D institutes to develop applied technology solutions for value creation.
-It also benefits a variety of sectors through product innovation, technology transfer, and commercialisation, bringing enormous business opportunities ahead.
-HKPC’s world-class R&D achievements have been widely recognised over the years, winning an array of local, Mainland and international accolades.
-In addition, HKPC offers SMEs and startups immediate and timely assistance in coping with the ever-changing business environment, as well as enhancing their competitive edges by providing a variety of FutureSkills trainings to upskill and nurture talent with digital capabilities and TechEd competencies.

 HKPC’s headquarter is located at the HKPC Building at 78 Tat Chee Avenue, Kowloon, founded in 1990.
 HKPC is partially funded by the HKSAR Government, and the rest of incomes from services fees.

 HKPC has established consulting subsidiaries in Shenzhen and Dongguan to serve Hong Kong–owned enterprises in the Mainland.

 Governance

 HKPC is governed by a Council with representatives from managerial, labour, academic, professional, and government departments concerned with productivity issues.